stimulsoft/Samples-Dashboards.PHP/README.md

 # PHP and JavaScript samples for Stimulsoft Dashboards.PHP

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.PHP analytics tool in the PHP applications, using HTML/PHP code and JavaScript components.
+The product is fully compatible with PHP 5, PHP 7, and PHP 8 versions.

 # Overview
 This repository has website project with some report examples.